After your home, a car is likely the most expensive purchase you’ll make in your lifetime. Because of that, it’s essential to treat it well.

 This task took just a few minutes, as it was as simple as lifting the windshield wipers to an upright position and gently dragging the alcohol wipes down the blades a couple of times.
 This removed the grit from the surface, resulting in a like-new appearance.

-Luckily, I live in Oregon and only had to wait a few hours until I could test them out.
-I was rewarded with perfectly functioning windshield wiper blades and a windshield free of streaks or other issues.
+I live in Oregon, so I had to wait only a few hours until I could test them out.
+I was rewarded with perfectly functioning windshield wiper blades and a windshield free of streaks.

 3. Sweep — Don’t Vacuum — the Interior of Your Vehicle

-Although it can be very satisfying to vacuum out your car’s interior, this chore involves either paying at the car wash or dragging your own vacuum cleaner out of the house.
+Although it can be very satisfying to vacuum out your car’s interior, you have to drive to the car wash (and sometimes pay money) or drag your own vacuum cleaner out of the house.

-I’m a fan of using a simple hand broom to sweep off my car’s seats and flooring.
-Unfortunately, I don’t actually own a whisk broom.
-However, creating one is as simple as removing the handle from a traditional broom.
+I’m a fan of using a simple hand broom to sweep my car’s seats and flooring.
+I don’t actually own a whisk broom, but creating one is as simple as removing the handle from a traditional broom.

 4. Throw Your Floor Mats in the Dishwasher

-Anyone who’s ever worked in a restaurant knows that rubber floor mats can go through a dishwasher.
+Anyone who’s ever worked in a restaurant kitchen already knows this hack: Rubber floor mats can go through a dishwasher.
 Your vehicle’s floor mats are no different.
 Of course, you don’t want to run any dishes in the same wash.

 You’ll need to make room by removing the top rack of your dishwasher, but that’s usually as easy as removing a couple of small clips.

-I arranged the floor mats with their upper surface towards the water spray, added a bit of dishwasher detergent and set the machine on its shortest cycle — without auto dry.
-You don’t want to accidentally bake the rubber!
+I arranged the floor mats with their upper surface towards the water spray, added a bit of dishwasher detergent and set the machine on its shortest cycle.
+Make sure you don’t use auto dry, as you don’t want to accidentally bake the rubber!

 If you have carpeted floor mats in your car, check out this thrifty blogger’s post about cleaning them in the washing machine!